 As revealed in our latest European Salary Survey, recruitment levels will remain high in 2018, with economic growth spurring businesses to increase headcount.

-Biot: “I would say that the most notable change is in candidate behaviour.
+The most notable change would be in candidate behaviour.
 The strong economy boosted confidence and we saw a shift to a more candidate driven market.
 When interviewing finance professionals, we’ve noticed that they have become more selective and driven by other factors besides remuneration: working for a company with a strong reputation and ethical processes is important to them as well as a transparent and collaborative company culture.
 Flexible working, the opportunity to work remotely and career development opportunities are also high on their wish list when considering new career opportunities.
-Organisations offering new joiners a clear career development plan and a strategy to a good work-life balance have proven to be ahead of their competitors who don’t offer such benefits yet.”
+Organisations offering new joiners a clear career development plan and a strategy to a good work-life balance have proven to be ahead of their competitors who don’t offer such benefits yet.

 For more information, read our tips on how to secure and attract the best finance talent in 2018.
 In order to benchmark your team’s salaries, request a free copy of the Robert Walters European Salary Survey.